-This exemption allows landscapers and farmers or growers to spread mulch as a protective covering onto land around trees, bushes or plants.
+The U12 exemption allows landscapers, farmers and growers to spread mulch as a protective covering onto land around trees, bushes or plants.

 Types of activity you can carry out